InternLM/InternLM/README.md

 lmdeploy chat turbomind InternLM/internlm2-chat-7b --model-name internlm2-chat-7b
 ```

-Please refer to the [guidance](./inference/) guide for more examples.
+Please refer to the [guidance](./chat/lmdeploy.md) for more usages about model deployment.
 For additional deployment tutorials, feel free to explore [here](https://github.com/InternLM/LMDeploy).

 ## Agent

 InternLM2-Chat models have excellent tool utilization capabilities and can work with function calls in a zero-shot manner.
-See more in [agent session](agent).
+See more examples in [agent session](./agent/).

 ## Fine-tuning